Brains and Eggs: Reception

 Reviews of the pilot were mixed and it was criticized for its abundant sex jokes, which were seen as "cheap".
 The Daily News of Los Angeles reported that "as terrific as Lithgow is in his first weekly series, the show arrives dressed as one colossal breast joke."
 Some critics compared the series to the short-lived Champs, which debuted on the same day.

 The episode was watched by 23 million viewers.

 Differences in the sets

 The sets seen in this episode are markedly different from those used later in the show's run.
-For instance, the Solomons' loft apartment doesn't have a staircase and the room is instead entered through the door that would later lead to Dick's bedroom.
+For instance, the Solomons' loft apartment does not have a staircase and the room is instead entered through the door that would later lead to Dick's bedroom.
 In Dick and Mary's office, Dick has the desk that would later become Mary's and vice versa.
 Also, most of the set dressing in the office is different and it is entered through the door that later leads to Nina's office.
 The sets were altered in "Truth or Dick", the next episode to be filmed, and they remained largely unchanged for the remainder of the show's run.